We have put extra safety measures in place at the Chelsea and Sutton hospitals

 Please watch the following video on patient safety.

-Please bring an appropriate face covering to your appointment with you.
-Coverings can include a cloth or material covering or a homemade covering.
 Due to the continued spread of coronavirus across the UK, all visiting to The Royal Marsden is still suspended.
 This is in order to reduce footfall within the hospitals, limit the spread of the virus, and protect vulnerable patients and our staff.